reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.1 =
+* Fixed:      Spacing field not outputting proper CSS when `mode` was set to absolute, and `all` was set to true.
+* Fixed:      CSS fix for typography.
+Color picker would interfere with save/reset bar.

 = 3.2.8.21 =
 * Added:      Network admin support!
 Set argument 'database' to network and data will be saved site-wide.
 Also two new arguments: network_admin & network_sites for where to show the panel.